-Students will write a letter to a former refusenik or activist.
 This lesson is a culminating activity at the end of a unit, quarter, or semester.
-Students will have the opportunity to reflect and articulate on who inspired them personally, and ideals or actions they will incorporate into their own lives.
+Students will have the opportunity to reflect on and articulate who inspired them personally, and ideals or actions they will incorporate into their own lives.

 - Identify heroic character traits that they admire and traits that inspire trust and result in service to others